Today Gold Rate

 There are specific reasons for a rise in consumer demand for gold.
 In India, it is the wedding season or festivities.
 When the demand is more, there is an imbalance in the demand-supply ratio.
 This leads to a rise in the gold prices.

-Apart from the above-mentioned reasons several other determinants influence the gold rate in India.
-At any given point of time, the current gold rate will also depend on the interest rates of certain financial services and products.
+Apart from the above-mentioned reasons several other determinants influence the current gold rate in India.
+At any given point of time, the gold price today will also depend on the interest rates of certain financial services and products.
 No matter the price, the yellow metal has remained precious over the years and will continue that way irrespective of the oscillating prices.

 How is Hallmarked Today Gold Rate Determined in India?